openflighthpc/flight-deploy/CONTRIBUTING.md

    projects.
 2. **Not all proposed contributions can be accepted**.
 Some features may e.g. just fit a third-party add-on better.
-The change must fit the overall direction of Flight Deploy and really improve it.
+The change must fit the overall direction of Flight Profile and really improve it.
 The more effort you invest, the better you should clarify in advance whether the contribution fits: the best way would be to just open an issue to discuss the feature you plan to implement (make it clear you